pengowray/doks-sprinto/content/en/_index.md

 Other ways to create a sprint:
 {{< slash name="sprint" key0="options" val0="at :30 for 45" >}}
 The above will create a 45 minute sprint which starts at the half hour.
 For example, if it's 2:26pm in your time zone, then it will start at 2:30pm.
-However, just write ":30" as Sprinto doesn't know your time zone.
+Don't write the whole time, just write ":30" as Sprinto doesn't know your time zone.

 {{< slash name="sprint" key0="options" val0="until :00 now" >}}
 The above creates a sprint which starts immediately and runs until the end of the hour.